coldsofttech/pyawsopstoolkit/readme/MODELS.md

 - `path`: The path of the IAM user.
 - `password_last_used_date`: The password last used date of the IAM user.
 - `permissions_boundary`: The permissions boundary associated with the IAM user.
+- `login_profile`: The login profile associated with the IAM user.
 - `tags`: The tags associated with the IAM user.